 - don't need ballistic protection

 - want light head protection during natural disasters or while doing risky activities or sports like spelunking, climbing, base jumping, etc.

 Ballistic helmets now have a wide selection of different patterns and colors.
 Hydrographic films can effectively produce camouflage patterns for any environment a wearer could anticipate, from deserts to woodlands to jungles and even urban areas.

 It's also common for soldiers or users to spray paint a helmet or modify its appearance to fit the environment, so the options are unlimited!

 What kind of materials are used for helmets?

-Here are some of the best materials for helmets to date:
+Here are some of the main materials for helmets to date:

-The most prominent fabric for bulletproof products, Kevlar® is made of super durable plastic that can withstand ballistic penetration even better than steel and other materials.
+The most prominent material for bulletproof products, Kevlar is made of super durable plastic that can withstand ballistic penetration even better than steel and other materials.
 In fact, it's 5 times stronger than steel on an equal-weight basis.
 Kevlar resists heat, has great tensile strength, and is lightweight.

-The ultra-high molecular weight polyethylene (UHMWPE) provides a great bulletproof ability and while it might not be as good when it comes to creep resistance such as that of Kevlar®, but it also has its own advantages such as its much lighter weight and incredible strength- 15 times stronger than steel!
+While it might not be as good as Kevlar when it comes to creep resistance, it has its own advantages such as its much lighter weight and incredible strength- 15 times stronger than steel!